Robert Cray: 1980s

 Cray released the album Who's Been Talkin' on Tomato Records in 1980.
 Two albums on HighTone Records in the mid-1980s, Bad Influence and False Accusations, were moderately successful in the United States and in Europe, where he was building a reputation as a live artist.
 In 1985, he released the album Showdown! with his hero Albert Collins and Johnny Copeland.

 Cray was signed to Mercury Records and in 1986 released his fourth album, Strong Persuader, produced by Dennis Walker, which received a Grammy Award, while the crossover single "Smoking Gun" gave him wider appeal and name recognition.
 Under the pseudonym "Night Train Clemons", he recorded with Ted Hawkins in 1986.
 He was invited by Keith Richards to join the backing band for Chuck Berry in the 1987 film, Chuck Berry: Hail!
 Hail!
 Rock 'N' Roll, directed by Taylor Hackford.
 In 1987, Tina Turner invited Cray to be part of her Break Every Rule television special.

-By the late 80s, Cray was an opening act for such major stars as Eric Clapton and sold out larger venues as a solo artist.
+By the late 1980s, Cray was an opening act for such major stars as Eric Clapton and sold out larger venues as a solo artist.
 Cray has generally played Fender guitars (Telecasters and Stratocasters) and there are two signature Robert Cray Stratocasters models available from Fender.
 The Robert Cray Custom Shop Stratocaster is made in the U.S. in the Fender custom shop and is identical to the guitars that Cray currently plays, while the Robert Cray Standard Stratocaster is a less-expensive model made in Fender's Ensenada, Mexico plant.

 1990s

 Cray had the opportunity to play alongside John Lee Hooker on his album Boom Boom, playing the guitar solo in the song "Same Old Blues Again".
 He is also featured on the Hooker album, The Healer; he plays a guitar solo on the song "Baby Lee".
 The entire Robert Cray Band backs Hooker on the title track of his 1992 album Mr. Lucky, where Cray plays lead guitar, sings, and banters with Hooker throughout the song.
-The band also appears on two songs off B.B.
+The band also appears on two songs on B.B.
 King's 1993 duet album Blues Summit: the duet between King and Cray, which was written by Cray and Dennis Walker specifically for the project and called "Playin' With My Friends", and the duet between King and John Lee Hooker ("You Shook Me").

 In August 1990, Cray played with Eric Clapton, Buddy Guy, Jimmie Vaughan, and Stevie Ray Vaughan at the Alpine Valley Music Theatre in East Troy, Wisconsin, performing "Sweet Home Chicago".
 This was Stevie Ray Vaughan's final performance before he died in a helicopter accident later that night.

 Cray was invited to play at the "Guitar Legends" concerts in Seville, Spain at the 1992 Expo, where he played a signature track, "Phone Booth".
 Albert Collins was also on the bill on this blues night of the "Legends" gigs.